rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

     )
 ```

 Here we actually create our Scanner object.
 We set the IP and Port based on data the module already knows about.
-We can pull any user supplied proxy data from the datatstore. we also pull from the datastore whether to stop on a success for this service. the cred details object is populated by our Credentialcollection which will handle all the credential generation for us invisibly.
+We can pull any user supplied proxy data from the datatstore. we also pull from the datastore whether to stop on a success for this service.
+The cred details object is populated by our Credentialcollection which will handle all the credential generation for us invisibly.

 This gives us our scanner object, all configured and ready to go.